Devvlos/LinkPlastic/README.md

 ```
 - Once the files are on your machine, open the _linktree_ folder in [Visual Studio Code](https://code.visualstudio.com/).
 - With the files open in Visual Studio Code, press the **Go Live** button at the bottom of the window to launch the files with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
-- Change the profile image and texts in the `index.html` file.
-- Change the colors and fonts in the `style.css` file.
-- To change the background, go to the `style.css` file on line 17, uncomment the code snippet and change the url to whatever image you want.

 ## 🤔 How to contribute